 2015.
-I designed these three self-promotional stickers in the context of my journey to the Coachella music and arts festival in Indio, CA. I was giving them away for free.
+I designed these three self-promotional stickers for my Coachella weekend in Indio, CA. I was giving them away for free.

 2015.
 The cover design was a tribute to Larry Clark’s drama film ’Kids‘, which is celebrating its 20th anniversary this year and was one of the main inspirations for the corresponding music video.
 As simple the cover design became as intense and punchy is the inside of the packaging.
 Just as the message of the song.
 To feel it all: the dark and light, the quiet and noise.

 2015.
 After our collaborations since the ’Kings Of Suburbia‘ era, the guys asked me to design the artwork for their world tour 2015.
 Starting with the logo, posters, collectors tickets, several merchandise products right through to a bunch of neat crew jackets, sponsored by Alpha Industries.
 The show on stage impressed visually through many colorful patterns and structures made by a breathtaking lights- and lasershow, plus lots of outraging custom outfits and plenty of vibrating projections.
 I wanted to match the artwork with similar qualities.

 2014.
 During the artwork process for Tokio Hotel’s album ’Kings Of Suburbia‘ I was developing this illustration as another cover proposal.
 I wanted to create an exotic and oriental culture look in a simple and reduced technique.
 After album release we considered to use that for some limited screen print posters as art edition for the line of merchandise.
 The red and yellow ones were available in an edition of only 100 pieces each.
 The silver one came out with 500 prints.
 Every single poster is individually hand signed by each band member.